The Eccentric Club membership is open on equal basis to men and women of not less than Eighteen years of age, elected by ballot.

 The Committee may arrive to a decision within weeks or months, so the candidate's and the proposer's patience is very much appreciated.
 In some circumstances, the Committee may decide to invite the candidate to a few club events to get to know them better.

-The Committee is always keen to hear from the professional entertainers (singers, musicians, actors, magicians, comedians) and the sportsmen (especially, cricket, snooker/billiards, golf) who may bring their talents to the club and enjoy its membership in return for their services.
+The Committee is always keen to hear from the professional entertainers (singers, musicians, actors, magicians, comedians) and the sportsmen (especially, cricket, snooker/billiards, golf) who may bring their talents to the club.

 Please do not hesitate contacting the Club Secretary should you have any further enquiries regarding the club membership.